amonsoes/unity-agent/README.md

 For every parameter, the actor networks builds a Normal Distribution on a mu and sigma, which are the outputs of the actor network in our PPO agent.

+### A2C Implementation Notes

+This is an a2c with temporal difference advantage for discrete baseline comparison

+##### Args:

+- env : the environment in which the agents learns
+- gamma : decay of future rewards
+- nr_outputs : nr of dimensions in the action space of the actor
+- alpha : lr of the actor
+- beta : lr of the critic
+- training_iter : how many training iters the agent does
+- hidden_dim : hidden size of the networks

 ### Unity Environment